Publish

 - Click Create.

 - Copy the token value.
 Keep this value secret.
-If you need the token again, you have to make a whole new token - you can’t regenerate the value for an existing token.
+This is only visible once but you can click Regenerate to get a new value for the same token.

 - Delete old token on Azure DevOps.